google-research/vision_transformer/README.md

 ViT-B/16, ViT-B/32, ViT-L/16 and ViT-L/32.
 We  provide the same models
 pre-trained on imagenet21k *and* fine-tuned on imagenet2012.

 **Update (2.7.2021)**: We added the ViT models trained with [SAM](https://arxiv.org/abs/2010.01412) optimizer on imageNet2012 (with basic Inception-style preprocessing).
 The resultant ViTs outperform ResNets of similar size and throughput without large-scale pretraining or strong data augmentations.
 They also possess more perceptive attention maps.
+To use those models, you can simply replace the model path in [`vit_jax.ipynb`] with [`gs://vit_models/sam`].

 **Update (19.5.2021)**: With publication of the "How to train your ViT? ..." paper, we added more than 50k ViT and hybrid models pre-trained on ImageNet and